nuspell/misc-nuspell/1-support/README.md

 The output of the script is:

-    af	1%3a6.0.3-3
+    hunspell-af 1%3a6.0.3-3
-    an	0.2-2
+    hunspell-an 0.2-2
-    ar	3.2-1
+    hunspell-ar 3.2-1
     ...
-    tl	0.4-0-17
+    hunspell-vi 1%3a6.0.3-3
+    myspell-eo  2.1.2000.02.25-55
+    myspell-et  1%3a20030606-27
+    myspell-fa  0.20070816-3
+    ...
+    myspell-zu  20070207-5ubuntu2

 ## 1.3 Report and Convert

-The script `./3-report-and-convert.sh` reports on the affix and dictionary files and and, where needed, converts them to UTF-8.
+The script `./3-report-and-convert.sh` reports on the affix and dictionary files and, where needed, converts them to UTF-8.
 The report can be found in `Dictionary-Files.md`.
 The report also mentions encoding differences between the affix file and the dictionary file.
-All word list files in UTF-8 format can be found in the directory `utf8`.
+All word list files in UTF-8 format can be found in the directory `utf8` as `.txt` files.

 Additionally, in the `utf8` directory are also histogram files in order to assess which characters are used in the dictionary file.
 These file have a name ending with `-histogram.tsv` and cointain tab characters for separtion of values.